Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_planning.md

 - GenTx Validator Address Submission : `25.04.2023 - 26.04.2023 10:00 UTC`.
 Up to `100% of the flow` will be accepted.

- `25 Points = 25 000 SPUTNIK for successful wallet submissions.`
+ `25 Points = 25 000 sputnik for successful wallet submissions.`

 - Network start time:  `26.04.2024 16:00 UTC`